 There are many reasons a woman may be interested in a breast lift.
 Some survivors of breast cancer may be optimizing their breast reconstruction

 Breast reconstruction is the process of making a new breast after a woman has had her breast removed due to breast cancer.
 At U-M, we recognize the real importance this procedure can have for a breast cancer patient.

 Women with very large breasts may experience back or shoulder pain, grooves on their shoulders from bra straps, difficulty exercising, and stress around clothing options.
 With breast reduction surgery, or mammoplasty, a patient may find relief of these physical and emotional symptoms.

 A buttock/thigh lift, also known as a thighplasty, lifts and tightens loose skin, improving the contour of the thigh and buttock area.

-The University of Michigan Comprehensive Cancer Center provides comprehensive cancer care, cutting-edge treatment, plus new therapies and clinical trials through our 14 different multidisciplinary cancer clinics.
+The University of Michigan Rogel Cancer Center provides comprehensive cancer care, cutting-edge treatment, plus new therapies and clinical trials through our multidisciplinary cancer clinics.

 Some reconstruction options are “flap” procedures, during which your own tissue, taken from a different area of your body, is used to recreate the breast.
 Using your tissue instead of implants typically makes for more natural results and avoids unique complications associated with breast implants.